 1. Never leave your laptop unattended

 Assume no place is safe including campus centers or libraries.
-Even if you’re only stepping away for a few seconds, always take your laptop with you.
+Even if you’re only stepping away for a few seconds, always take your laptop and belongings with you.

 2. Lock your dorm, apartment, or bedroom.